inko-lang/inko/docs/source/getting-started/installation.md

 There's no official package for Inko in the Alpine repositories.

-When building from source, the compiler requires the following dependencies to be installed:
+The compiler dependencies are installed as follows:

 ```bash
 sudo apk add build-base rust cargo llvm15 llvm15-dev llvm15-static git